mozilla/extension-workshop/src/content/documentation/publish/firefox-add-on-distribution-agreement.md

 Signed Listed Add-ons are automatically distributed by Mozilla on AMO.
 Links to Signed Unlisted Add-ons will be provided to You for distribution.

 #### (c) Review Process
+[addon-policy]:/documentation/publish/add-on-policies/

-Listed and Unlisted Add-ons must meet certain review criteria, which are described in our [Review Policies](/documentation/publish/add-on-policies/).
-Mozilla may at any time monitor, test or review Listed and Unlisted Add-ons for compliance with this Agreement and the [Review Policies](/documentation/publish/add-on-policies/).
+Listed and Unlisted Add-ons must meet certain review criteria, which are described in our [Review Policies][addon-policy].
+Mozilla may at any time monitor, test or review Listed and Unlisted Add-ons for compliance with this Agreement and the [Review Policies][addon-policy].
 The inclusion of an Add-on on AMO or issuance of a Mozilla Certificate is at Mozilla’s sole discretion.

 {% endcapture %}
 {% include modules/one-column.liquid